Code-Institute-Submissions/eeefitness/README.md

 - Websites

   * [coolors.co](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
 Used to choose a colour scheme.
   * [Optimizilla](https://imagecompressor.com/).
-Used to compress the photographs in order to speed up loading time.
+Used to compress the photographs in order to speed up the loading time.

 ## Credits
 -